Venkatagiri sari

-Venkatagiri Sari is a sari style woven in Venkatagiri of Tirupati district in the Indian state of Andhra Pradesh.
+Venkatagiri Saree is a saree style woven in Venkatagiri of Tirupati district in the Indian state of Andhra Pradesh.
 It was registered as one of the geographical indication from Andhra Pradesh by Geographical Indications of Goods (Registration and Protection) Act, 1999.
-Venkatagiri saris are known for their fine weaving.
-These style of saris can also be found in the villages of Sengunthapuram, Variyankaval, Elaiyur, Kallathur, Andimadam and Marudhur villages.
+Venkatagiri sarees are known for their fine weaving.
+These style of sarees can also be found in the villages of Sengunthapuram, Variyankaval, Elaiyur, Kallathur, Andimadam and Marudhur villages.

 History

 The history of the sari dates back to the early 1700s during the rule of Venkatagiri.
 They were encouraged by the Velugoti dynasty of Nellore and also by the Bobbili and Pithapuram dynasties.
 In those days, they were mostly weaved for queens, royal women and Zamindaris.

 Production and variety

 The production of the Venkatagiri sari includes different stages which includes: